 Please note – this is an translation.
 When the jury and crew interpret the rules and regulations it will be from the Swedish version.

 1 Participants in the Stockholm Photo Marathon may use either digital or analogue photography.
-You may participate with any camera, whether it’s a DSLR or a small-format film camera.
-Remember to bring the associated memory card.
+You may participate with any camera, whether it’s a DSLR, a small-format film camera or mobile phone.
+For DSLR, remember to bring the associated memory card.
 If you are shooting on film, you must bring your own film (which must be included in the list below).
 The memory card/film should be empty/blank at the start of the competition.
+A mobile phone does not need to be emptied of pictures.

 The following films may be used for submissions to the analogue class: